Weak-measurement-group-S2023/.github/profile/README.md

 ## Bienvenue 👋

-Welcome to the Weak measurement group of Summer 2023
+Welcome to the Weak measurement group of the physics and astronomie department at the University of Moncton

-We are an theoretical and experimental group that focuses on weak measurements for quantum optic systems located at the University of Moncton!
+We are an experimental group that focuses on weak measurements for quantum optic systems!